What is a buy to sell mortgage?

-Bridging loans allow you to raise capital in days, rather than weeks, helping you snap up a property quickly.
-With a residential mortgage the lender may need to value the property in question, resulting in further delays which can take weeks.
+Bridging loans allow you to raise capital in weeks, rather than months, helping you snap up a property quickly.

 A bridging loan is often only required for only a few months, typically 12 months or less.
-It’s repaid either on sale of the property, or by a residential mortgage when the property becomes habitable.
+It’s repaid either on sale of the property, or by a residential or buy to let mortgage when the property becomes habitable.

 Many users of bridging loans have an exit plan in place.
-They know how long their project will last and when they will be able to either sell or have a residential mortgage on the property.
+They know how long their project will last and when they will be able to either sell or have a residential or buy to let mortgage on the property.
 Some bridging loans are closed, with a set time to end.
 Others offer more flexibility and are open-ended.

 Due to their flexible nature, bridging loans typically carry higher interest rates than residential or BTL mortgages, albeit over a far lower period.

 When looking to buy a property quickly, there are instances where residential mortgages may be a viable option.
 Provided the property is habitable and you will live there on completion, a residential mortgage could work.
-The value of a residential mortgage is that lenders will give you a decision in principle.
-This lets you know exactly what you’re able to afford if you find yourself at auction.
-If the property isn’t habitable, a specialist mortgage or bridging loan is more likely to be relevant.
-If you aren’t to be moving in, you may need a buy to let mortgage.
+However, if the property isn’t habitable, a specialist mortgage or bridging loan is more likely to be relevant.
+If you aren’t to be moving in, you may need a buy to let mortgage (see below).

 It depends on how quickly you wish to sell.
-Residential mortgages carry lower interest rates than bridging products but are far less flexible and expensive to setup and exit from.
+Residential mortgages carry lower interest rates than bridging products but are far less flexible.
 Early repayment charges (ERCs) often make them unsuitable for getting out of quickly or cheaply, although there are some residential mortgage products with no ERCs, but these are likely to carry higher interest rates.

 Buy to let mortgages